silver13/h8mini-dual/README.md

 * only rate d term is affected, new kd = old kd * 2.5
 * 8Khz pwm used instead of 490Hz
 * 1ms loop time, fixed
-* level mode switch set to gestures by default now
+* level mode switch set to gestures by default

 ### 28.12.15
 * a battery low warning fix